Long-haul, fuel efficient jets underpin demand at Las Vegas air show

 Brian Proctor, president of Dallas-based private jet consultancy Mente Group said sales of pre-owned planes are picking up after a slow start to the year, with some buyers looking to purchase by year's end to take advantage of favorable tax rules introduced last year by the Trump administration.

-He said buyers want to purchase ahead of next year's U.S. presidential election in case there is a change in administration and tax regime by 2021.
+He said buyers want to purchase ahead of next year's U.S. presidential election under existing rules.

 "Because of the uncertainty they are speeding up decisions because they want to know what the rules are," said Proctor, also chairman of the International Aircraft Dealers Association.